 SSI & Continued Medicaid Eligibility

-Most people with I/DD have health insurance through Medicaid, Medicare, and/or a parent's private insurance.
-However, anyone who is not able to access health insurance from those sources, can obtain it through the Affordable Care Act (ACA).
-Below is a link for anyone that need help in applying for ACA insurance is available from organizations throughout New Jersey.
-Once on the website, enter your zip code and you will see the organizations that can assist in the process of applying for ACA health insurance.
+Most people with IDD have health insurance through Medicaid, Medicare, and/or a parent's private health insurance plan.
+However, anyone who is not able to access health insurance from those sources, can obtain it through the health insurance marketplace established by the ACA.
+Below are links for anyone that needs help in applying for health insurance via the marketplace.

 Please note that this information is not applicable for people who are eligible for Medicaid (including persons who receive Medicaid expansion through the federal health care law).